dvigne/parallel-vm/README.md

 ```
 ./init.sh
 ```
-After running the init scripts you must uncomment a line in the `.VagrantFile`.
-Open this file in your favorite text editor and find the lines below:
+After running the init scripts you must uncomment a line in the `.Vagrantfile`.
+Open the `Vagrantfile` in your favorite text editor and find the lines below:
 ```
 # Share an additional folder to the guest VM.
 The first argument is
 # the path on the host to the actual folder.
 The second argument is